SanGit56/KI_WebEnkripsi/TUTORIAL.md

 mkdir <directory_name> // make directory
 cd <directory_name> // enter directory
 ```
-4. Clone the [openxpki-docker](https://github.com/openxpki/openxpki-docker), a new folder is created, enter it.
+4. Clone the [openxpki-docker](https://github.com/openxpki/openxpki-docker) repository, a new folder is created, enter it.
 This repo is where the Dockerfile and docker-compose file exists
 ```shell
 git clone https://github.com/openxpki/openxpki-docker.git
 cd openxpki-docker